animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-However, to use any of these {data-store-name}-provided web applications, you must have a full installation of {data-store-name}
-installed on your system, and you must set the `GEODE_HOME` environment variable to your installation directory.
+However, to use any of these GemFire-provided web applications, you must have a full installation of GemFire installed on your system, and you must set the `GEODE_HOME` environment variable to your installation directory.